 Magento 2 Progressive Web App (PWA) Studio

 Fortunately, now we have PWA to deal with that.
-By delivering the amazing app-like experience for the purchasers, PWA can make a huge improvement in mobile performance and help to boost the conversion rates and customer satisfaction as a result.
+By delivering an amazing app-like experience for the purchasers, PWA can make a huge improvement in mobile performance and help to boost conversion rates and customer satisfaction as a result.

-Moreover, PWA comes packed with a lot of useful features such as push notification, fast page load, offline mode, add to homescreen, and so on.
+Moreover, PWA comes packed with a lot of useful features such as push notification, fast page load, offline mode, add to the home screen, and so on.
 Find more about PWA’s specialties here.

 Apart from it, in order to use the tools provided by the Magento PWA Studio, you need to have knowledge about service worker, GraphQL, application shell, component data binding, CSS modules, client state, reducers, and actions, loading and offline states, container extensibility, root components and routing, critical path, and performance patterns.